-Get your food right from the California family farmers who planted, nurtured and harvested the crops!
-You’ll find fruits, vegetables, greens, nuts, herbs, berries, eggs, flowers, nursery stock and honey.
+Get your food directly from California family farmers who planted, nurtured, and harvested the crops!
+You’ll find fruits, vegetables, greens, nuts, herbs, berries, eggs, flowers, nursery stock, honey, and so much more.

-Discover a more diverse selection of crops, including heirloom tomatoes, peaches and apples.
-They taste a lot better than many hybrid varieties preferred by major grocery retailers.
+Discover a more diverse selection of crops, including heirloom tomatoes, peaches, and apples.
+They taste much better than many hybrid varieties preferred by major grocery retailers.

-Only local governments, certified producers (farmers) and nonprofit organizations can operate Certified Farmers’ Markets.
-We have more than 50 markets throughout the San Francisco Bay Area, and a county Agricultural Commissioner “certified” each for the sale of farm products.
+Only local governments, certified producers (farmers), and nonprofit organizations can operate Certified Farmers’ Markets.
+We have more than 50 markets throughout the San Francisco Bay Area.
+A county Agricultural Commissioner “certified” each for the sale of farm products.

-Food trucks and booths selling non-agricultural products like breads, pastries, sauces and prepared foods are in separate areas regulated by the Department of Environmental Health.
+Food trucks and booths selling non-agricultural products like bread, pastries, sauces, and prepared foods are in separate areas regulated by the Department of Environmental Health.

 Gather with your friends and neighbors for a chat and stroll, and feel more connected to your community.
-Many PCFMA markets have music, arts and crafts and other children’s activities that make visiting fun for all ages.
+Some PCFMA markets have music, arts and crafts, and children’s activities that make visiting fun for all ages.